5undel/Rock-paper-Scissor/README.md

 This project has been deployed to GitHub Pages.
 From the repository, I went to the "Settings" tab and selected "Pages" from the sub-menu.
 Once there, I selected the "main" branch from the dropdown, and then clicked the Save button.

 The deployed site can be found [here](https://5undel.github.io/Rock-paper-Scissor/).
 ​​
 For local deployment, if you would like to make a clone of this repository, you can type the following command in your terminal:
 `git clone https://github.com/5undel/Rock-paper-Scissor`

 Alternatively, if you are using Gitpod, you can simply click on the green Gitpod button at the top of the repository, and this will create a new workspace in your Gitpod account.
-This [link](https://gitpod.io/#https://github.com/5undel/Rock-paper-Scissor) will do the same thing for you, if you do not see the green Gitpod button.
+This [link](https://gitpod.io/#https://github.com/5undel/Rock-paper-Scissor) will do the same thing for you if you do not see the green Gitpod button.

 # Credits

   - Image for the game is taken from [here](https://dev.to/soniarpit/rock-paper-scissor-in-c-65b)

+  - Tutorial for the switch statement [here](https://www.w3schools.com/js/js_switch.asp)

 # Wireframe